learnk8s/learnk8s.io/src/terraformAks/content.md

 So if you run your code twice, it will create a single load balancer and not two.

-While technically promising, it's also the new kid on the block.
+While technically promising, it's also the a new technology.

 Pulumi was released at the beginning of 2018 and some of the features are not as polished as in Terraform or Azure Resource Manager templates.